 How To Treat Diffuse Thinning

-Here are some of the common medications used for diffuse thinning.
+Here are some of the common medications used for diffuse thinning treatment or prevention.

 The gold standard for persistent hair loss treatment is minoxidil.
 This topical answer was created for treating hypertension.